lcrespom/genetic-tsp-js/README.md

 ## ToDo
 - Look & feel
 	- Use Bootstrap
-	- Make canvas take window width
+	- Center canvas
+	- Highlight the segments that changed in the map from previous solution
 - Functionality
 	- Stop button
 	- Editable parameters